kevinlichan/uniswap_v3_quoter/README.md

 # Uniswap v3 Quoter

-Python script to read the Uniswap v3 Quoter smart contract to aggregate quotes across all pools and fee tiers available on Uniwap v3.
+Simple python module to read the Uniswap v3 Quoter smart contract to aggregate quotes across all pools and fee tiers available on Uniwap v3.

 ## Environment Details